ht-diva/genomics_QC_pipeline/README.md

 ### 10. Merge and format conversion

 Final chromosome-specific PGEN files are merged into a genome-wide PGEN dataset.
-The workflow also converts the harmonized data to BED format and merges the chromosome-level BED files.
+This harmonized PGEN is the authoritative imputed dataset.

+For compatibility with software that requires PLINK 1 files, the workflow can also convert the harmonized chromosome-level PGEN files to BED and merge them.
+During this conversion, PLINK 2 is run with `--hard-call-threshold 0.49999999`.
+This is an extremely permissive threshold, meaning that almost every dosage is converted to its nearest hard call.

+> **Warning:** BED is an optional compatibility export and should be used with caution because it is based on hard-called dosages.
+The harmonized PGEN remains the authoritative imputed dataset.
+If the PGEN contains true multiallelic variants, BED cannot represent them as faithfully as PGEN; BED export may therefore require additional handling for datasets containing true multiallelic records.

 ### 11. Reports and delivery